simbo1905/thinbus-srp-js/README.md

 * Use symmetric AES encryption with a key only visible at the webserver to encrypt the verifier `v` value within the database.
 This protects against off-site database backups being used in an offline dictionary attack against `v`.
 * Add `onkeyup` event handlers which advance the random stream if you allow thinbus to work in browsers which dont have the `WebCryptoAPI` secure random number APIs (which is the default behavior - see the footnote on random numbers below).
 * Add a javascript password strength meter and only allow users to register a verifier for a strong password.
 The best cryptography in the world won't protect your users if they use "password" as their password.
 * Count the number of failed password attempts and present the user with a CAPTCHA after a dozen attempts.
 This slows down scripted online dictionary attack.
-Consider suspending the account after a maximum number of failed attempts to defeat someone carefully researching a user then trying to guess their likely password.
+Consider suspending the account (possibly temporarily) after a large number of contiguous failed attempts to defeat someone carefully researching a user then trying to guess their likely password.

 ## License